Evesham Vale Circular Walk 1

 About Evesham Vale Circular Walks

-This is one of five circular walks to choose from based in the Vale of Evesham.
+This is one of six circular walks to choose from based in the Vale of Evesham.

 The walks are managed and maintained by Evesham Rambling Club as part of a project to attract walkers to the area.